Non UK Casinos – Find a non UK licensed casino

 - Normally bigger bonuses due to bigger margin than a licensed casino

-So, as a casino player, we always recommend playing on the UKGC licensed casinos but there is still a demand for online casinos not in the UK from many players.
-If you are choosing between a non-licensed and a licensed casino you should be aware of risks with playing on a non-licensed casino.
+As a casino player, we always recommend playing on the UKGC licensed casinos, but there is still a demand for online casinos not in the UK from many players.
+If you choose between a non-licensed and a licensed casino, you should be aware of the risks of playing on a non-licensed casino.

 Normally, the casino itself states on their website if they have a UK license or not.
 There is normally a banner in the footer.
 To be 100% sure, you can however search on the website of the Gambling Commission for valid licenses.

 Yes.
 The UKGC has a lot of rules the casinos must follow to operate in the UK.
-Normally, there is a fine if they don’t but if it happens a number of times, the casino can lose their license.
+Normally, there is a fine if they don’t, but if it happens several times, the casino can lose its license.
 Search on the Gambling Commission website to make sure a casino’s license is valid.

 The UKGC is extremely strict with their license.
 The UKGC is created both to generate tax money (to benefit UK citizens) and to keep the players safe.
 This means a lot of rules and strict KYC’s.
 Some casinos aren’t granted a license and some choose to operate without one to have larger opportunities for basically anything.

 Yes.
-Normally these casinos are based in Curacao and the Gambling Act of Curacao is less focused on the safety of the player and more focused on the benefit of the casino.
-This is a very important thing to know when playing on an offshore casino.
+Normally these casinos are based in Curacao.
+The Gambling Act of Curacao is less focused on the player’s safety and more focused on the benefit of the casino.
+This is an essential thing to know when playing on an offshore casino.

 As mentioned above, the main part of all casinos in the UK is actually based abroad.
-The taxes are still paid in the UK by all the licensed casinos but normally the lower company taxes in places like Malta, Curacao, Gibraltar, and Isle of Man attract companies operating online to have their base somewhere else.
+The taxes are still paid in the UK by all the licensed casinos.
+Still, normally, the lower company taxes in places like Malta, Curacao, Gibraltar, and the Isle of Man attract companies operating online to have their base somewhere else.